zyx124/dictation/dictation.md

 classy 豪华的

 108
 The group of 7 summit in Canada, the meeting comes attention over president DT trade policies and code with Russia to allowed back into elite group of nations.
-The  of and world
+The  of and world traveler Anthony was found dead in his hotel room Friday in France while work on CIA

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNzE0MDE1NiwtMjk4NzAzMzg3LC0zMT
+eyJoaXN0b3J5IjpbMjE0MzUzNzcxMCwtMjk4NzAzMzg3LC0zMT
 MzMjYyOTgsLTEwMjEyNzQ5NTNdfQ==
 -->